-As we get started with production OAC will be the North American distributer, both direct retail sales as well as wholesale to shops.
+OAC will be the North American distributor, both direct retail sales as well as wholesale to shops.
 This batch is direct sale only, and we will be expanding into wholesale on the upcoming rounds of production.
 The wholesale option still stands as well, get at me if you need some for your shop.

 If you have a saddle bag, you already know why you want a support.
 The Erlen has all of the kinks of previous designs worked out.
 Load transfer is directly to the seat post, no extra hardware to come loose etc. This is the NITTO x Blue Lug produced version of our design